IMPORTANT

 If you need help locating an installer, the contractors on our list have installed permanent batteries through PG&E’s programs, view our contractor list (XLSX).

-Step 4: Once your contractor has connected your battery system to the grid, submit your Permanent Battery Storage Rebate application
+Step 3: Once you receive Permission to Operate, submit your Permanent Battery Storage Rebate application

-Before submitting your application, be sure you have the invoice that includes the date of installation, the contractor’s license number and the make/model of the battery.
+Before submitting your application, be sure you have the purchasing agreement/contract that includes the date of installation, the contractor’s license number and the make/model of the battery.

 Eligible customers may participate in both the Self-Generation Incentive Program (SGIP) General Market (GM) Budget* and the Permanent Battery Storage Rebate Program.